bareos/bareos/manuals/en/developers/catalog.md

  & <span>bigint </span> & <span>Time before migration </span>\

-The <span>**Pool**</span> table contains one entry for each media pool controlled by Bacula in this database.
+The <span>**Pool**</span> table contains one entry for each media pool controlled by Bareos in this database.
 One media record exists for each of the NumVols contained in the Pool.
-The PoolType is a Bacula defined keyword.
+The PoolType is a Bareos defined keyword.
 The MediaType is defined by the administrator, and corresponds to the MediaType specified in the Director’s Storage definition record.
 The CurrentVol is the sequence number of the Media record for the